Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 They allow the setup of complex rules.
 Here are the main differences between the two:
 ![](doc/Rolevspolicies.png)
 Techically a role can be an attribute of a policy.
-But a policy can have many attribute like: a user is allowed an action if has a certain role, lives in a certain city and was born within a certain date.
+But a policy can have many attributes like: a user is allowed an action if has a certain role, lives in a certain city and was born within a certain date.

 Asp.net core has built in support for policies.
 Lets add the policy of allowing the user to add an image if he was born in Belgium.
 We need to create a country claim for that.
 First on the identity provider.
 We also need to ensure our client can ask for that claim
 So we add a new identity resource country for which we will return the country claim.
-SO we need to add that information to the each user.
+So we need to add that information to the each user.
 Configure the client to ask for that claim.
 The next step is to create an authorization policy.
 If we want to reuse the policies on both mvc client and api we can create a class library.
 The policy will look like this: